 Most of the issues provoked by running in cold weather involve breathing difficulties, especially in those with asthma or exercise-induced asthma.
-Sometimes winter air that is too-rapidly inhaled may cause bronchoconstriction due to the air's dryness and reduced temperature.
+Sometimes winter air that is too rapidly inhaled can cause bronchoconstriction due to the air's dryness and reduced temperature.

 Reduce Breathing Problems

-Wrapping a lightweight scarf around the lower face and nose also provides adequate protection but is not as effective as a face mask.
+Wrapping a lightweight scarf around the lower face and nose also provides adequate protection, but it is not as effective as a face mask.
 Remembering to breathe through the nose rather than the mouth will also lessen potential breathing difficulties.
 In addition, in cold weather, engage in endurance running instead of short, speedy bursts of running, to lessen the amount of cold air rushing into the lungs.

-Don't head out the door to run several miles in below-freezing temperatures without first performing stretching exercises.
+Don't head out the door to run several miles in below-freezing temperatures without first performing stretching exercises, says Penn Medicine.
 When that brisk air hits muscles that haven't been properly warmed up, the combination of cold and reduced air pressure causes joint tissues to expand, restricting movement and possibly provoking soreness later in the day.
 Cramping and spasms are also probable if runners throw muscles into an intense running session without first fueling them with nutrient-rich blood and energizing oxygen stimulated by invigorating stretching exercises.

-When it is especially cold outside wearing layers keeps the body warm and less prone to frostbite or hypothermia.
+When it is especially cold outside, wearing layers keeps the body warm and less prone to frostbite or hypothermia.
+According to the National Ski Patrol, the best way to layer is to wear moisture-wicking material against your skin, an insulating middle layer and an outer shell.
 Wearing a hat is probably the best way to maintain a decent body temperature, as you lose more body heat through your head than any other body part.
 Many runners wear polypropylene clothes when running because this material is comfortable and good for keeping dry and warm.